Keema Matar – Mincemeat and Peas Curry

 • a pinch of salt.

 To start cooking, heat up a 3 quart pot with a couple tablespoons of oil.
-Add in 1 tsp cumin, 1 tsp pepper, 1 tbsp crushed garlic, 1 tbsp ginger, and 1 tsp coriander.
-Stir-fry for a few seconds, then add in the onions.
+Add in the dry spices and stir-fry for a few seconds until the aromas come out, then add in the onions.
 Saute until the onions wilt and become soft, and add the meat.
-Cook until meat is browned.
+Continue cooking until meat is browned.

-Finally, remove the cover and add in the peas along with a handful of chopped cilantro (about 1/2 cup).
+Finally, add in the peas along with a handful of chopped cilantro (about 1/2 cup).
 Continue to simmer until the peas are done (soft but not mushy).
 Turn off the heat and let stand for several minutes before serving.